fossabot/domo-developer-portal/docs/Apps/App-Framework/Guides/getting-data.md

 Custom Apps can request data by making an HTTP GET or POST request.
 The manifest.json file helps manage the data that your app is using.

+All data requests are automatically authenticated and proxied through the [App Wrapper v2](../../App-Wrapper-v2.md) communication layer, which ensures secure, reliable data access with automatic retry and error recovery.

 Learn more in the manifest [reference](manifest.md) documentation.

 &nbsp;